handpete12/SkyGAN/README.md

 ## Acknowlagements

-A massive thankyou to the quijote simulations for prviding the dataset used in this project.
+A big thankyou to the quijote simulations for prviding the dataset used in this project.
 If anyone is undertaking a project in computational cosmology then I 100% suggest that you chack out some of their datasets at https://quijote-simulations.readthedocs.io/en/latest/.
 If you need any help with automated downloads of the datasets then contact me.
 I have written python programs to that effect.
 I will try to upload non-sensitive (ips and endpoints) examples of these in the future.